return42/sphkerneldoc/linux_src_doc/include/linux/jbd2_h.rst

 -------

 j_flags
-    General journaling state flags
+    General journaling state flags [j_state_lock]

 j_errno

-    Is there an outstanding uncleared error on the journal (from a prior abort)?
+    Is there an outstanding uncleared error on the journal (from a prior abort)? [j_state_lock]

 j_sb_buffer
-    First part of superblock buffer
+    The first part of the superblock buffer.

 j_superblock
-    Second part of superblock buffer
+    The second part of the superblock buffer.

 j_format_version
-    Version of the superblock format
+    Version of the superblock format.

 j_state_lock
-    Protect the various scalars in the journal
+    Protect the various scalars in the journal.

 j_barrier_count

-    Number of processes waiting to create a barrier lock
+    Number of processes waiting to create a barrier lock [j_state_lock]

 j_barrier
-    The barrier lock itself
+    The barrier lock itself.

 j_running_transaction

-    The current running transaction..
+    Transactions: The current running transaction...
+    [j_state_lock] [caller holding open handle]

 j_committing_transaction

-    the transaction we are pushing to disk
+    the transaction we are pushing to disk [j_state_lock] [caller holding open handle]

 j_checkpoint_transactions

-    a linked circular list of all transactions waiting for checkpointing
+    ... and a linked circular list of all transactions waiting for checkpointing. [j_list_lock]

 j_wait_transaction_locked

-    Wait queue for waiting for a locked transaction to start committing, or for a barrier lock to be released
+    Wait queue for waiting for a locked transaction to start committing, or for a barrier lock to be released.

 j_wait_done_commit
-    Wait queue for waiting for commit to complete
+    Wait queue for waiting for commit to complete.

 j_wait_commit
-    Wait queue to trigger commit
+    Wait queue to trigger commit.

 j_wait_updates
-    Wait queue to wait for updates to complete
+    Wait queue to wait for updates to complete.

 j_wait_reserved

-    Wait queue to wait for reserved buffer credits to drop
+    Wait queue to wait for reserved buffer credits to drop.

 j_checkpoint_mutex

-    Mutex for locking against concurrent checkpoints
+    Semaphore for locking against concurrent checkpoints.

 j_chkpt_bhs

-    *undescribed*
+    List of buffer heads used by the checkpoint routine.
+This was moved from \ :c:func:`jbd2_log_do_checkpoint`\  to reduce stack usage.
+Access to this array is controlled by the
+    \ ``j_checkpoint_mutex``\ .  [j_checkpoint_mutex]

 j_head

-    Journal head - identifies the first unused block in the journal
+    Journal head: identifies the first unused block in the journal.
+    [j_state_lock]

 j_tail

-    Journal tail - identifies the oldest still-used block in the journal.
+    Journal tail: identifies the oldest still-used block in the journal.
+    [j_state_lock]

 j_free

-    Journal free - how many free blocks are there in the journal?
+    Journal free: how many free blocks are there in the journal?
+    [j_state_lock]

 j_first

-    The block number of the first usable block
+    The block number of the first usable block in the journal [j_state_lock].

 j_last

-    The block number one beyond the last usable block
+    The block number one beyond the last usable block in the journal [j_state_lock].

 j_dev
-    Device where we store the journal
+    Device where we store the journal.

 j_blocksize
-    blocksize for the location where we store the journal.
+    Block size for the location where we store the journal.

 j_blk_offset

-    starting block offset for into the device where we store the journal
+    Starting block offset into the device where we store the journal.

 j_devname
-    *undescribed*
+    Journal device name.

 j_fs_dev

     Device which holds the client fs.
-For internal journal this will be equal to j_dev
+For internal journal this will be equal to j_dev.

 j_maxlen
     Total maximum capacity of the journal region on disk.

 j_reserved_credits

-    Number of buffers reserved from the running transaction
+    Number of buffers reserved from the running transaction.

 j_list_lock
     Protects the buffer lists and internal buffer state.

 j_inode

     Optional inode where we store the journal.
 If present, all journal block numbers are mapped into this inode via \ :c:func:`bmap`\ .

 j_tail_sequence

-    Sequence number of the oldest transaction in the log
+    Sequence number of the oldest transaction in the log [j_state_lock]

 j_transaction_sequence

-    Sequence number of the next transaction to grant
+    Sequence number of the next transaction to grant [j_state_lock]

 j_commit_sequence

-    Sequence number of the most recently committed transaction
+    Sequence number of the most recently committed transaction [j_state_lock].

 j_commit_request

-    Sequence number of the most recent transaction wanting commit
+    Sequence number of the most recent transaction wanting commit [j_state_lock]

 j_uuid

-    Uuid of client object.
+    Journal uuid: identifies the object (filesystem, LVM volume etc) backed by this journal.
+This will eventually be replaced by an array of uuids, allowing us to index multiple devices within a single journal and to perform atomic updates across them.

 j_task
-    Pointer to the current commit thread for this journal
+    Pointer to the current commit thread for this journal.

 j_max_transaction_buffers

-    Maximum number of metadata buffers to allow in a single compound commit transaction
+    Maximum number of metadata buffers to allow in a single compound commit transaction.

 j_commit_interval

     What is the maximum transaction lifetime before we begin a commit?

 j_commit_timer
-    The timer used to wakeup the commit thread
+    The timer used to wakeup the commit thread.

 j_revoke_lock
-    Protect the revoke table
+    Protect the revoke table.

 j_revoke

     The revoke table - maintains the list of revoked blocks in the current transaction.

 j_revoke_table
-    alternate revoke tables for j_revoke
+    Alternate revoke tables for j_revoke.

 j_wbuf
-    array of buffer_heads for jbd2_journal_commit_transaction
+    Array of bhs for jbd2_journal_commit_transaction.

 j_wbufsize

-    maximum number of buffer_heads allowed in j_wbuf, the number that will fit in j_blocksize
+    Size of \ ``j_wbuf``\  array.

 j_last_sync_writer

-    most recent pid which did a synchronous write
+    The pid of the last person to run a synchronous operation through the journal.

 j_average_commit_time

-    *undescribed*
+    The average amount of time in nanoseconds it takes to commit a transaction to disk. [j_state_lock]

 j_min_batch_time

-    *undescribed*
+    Minimum time that we should wait for additional filesystem operations to get batched into a synchronous handle in microseconds.

 j_max_batch_time

-    *undescribed*
+    Maximum time that we should wait for additional filesystem operations to get batched into a synchronous handle in microseconds.

 j_commit_callback

-    *undescribed*
+    This function is called when a transaction is closed.

 j_history_lock
-    Protect the transactions statistics history
+    Protect the transactions statistics history.

 j_proc_entry
-    procfs entry for the jbd statistics directory
+    procfs entry for the jbd statistics directory.

 j_stats
-    Overall statistics
+    Overall statistics.

 j_failed_commit
-    *undescribed*
+    Failed journal commit ID.

 j_private

-    An opaque pointer to fs-private information.
+    An opaque pointer to fs-private information.  ext3 puts its superblock pointer here.

 j_chksum_driver

-    *undescribed*
+    Reference to checksum algorithm driver via cryptoapi.

 j_csum_seed

-    *undescribed*
+    Precomputed journal UUID checksum for seeding other checksums.

 j_trans_commit_map

-    Lockdep entity to track transaction commit dependencies
+    Lockdep entity to track transaction commit dependencies.
+Handles hold this "lock" for read, when we wait for commit, we acquire the "lock" for writing.
+This matches the properties of jbd2 journalling where the running transaction has to wait for all handles to be dropped to commit that transaction and also acquiring a handle may require transaction commit to finish.

 ..
 This file was automatic generated / don't edit.